The bankruptcy discharge is the court order that makes a debt forever unenforceable.

 Even though personal liability is wiped out, most liens (the liability of an item of property for a debt secured by that property) passes through bankruptcy unchanged.

 Personal liability is gone, but the lien remains.

-So, after a bankruptcy discharge, a lien may remain a charge on an asset the debtor owned when the case was commenced, but that debt cannot become a lien on any assets that the debtor acquires after the bankruptcy discharge.
+So, after a bankruptcy discharge, a lien may remain a charge on an asset the debtor owned when the case was commenced.
+But tax liens or judgment liens associated with discharged debts cannot become a lien on any assets that the debtor acquires after bankruptcy.

 Nor can the lien holder look to the debtor with a discharge for any deficiency between the value of the liened property and the original debt.
 The discharge eliminated any liability for the debt beyond the value of the collateral.

 A home equity loan remains as a lien on the real property after a bankruptcy discharge.
 If the loan is not paid, the lender cannot sue the discharged debtor to attempt to collect the debt out of current wages because the discharge has eliminated the debtor/borrower’s personal liability for the loan.

 The creditor can foreclose on the lien on the pledged property, however.

 A judgment lien may remain a charge on assets owned before the bankruptcy, but does not attach to assets acquired after the bankruptcy is filed..

 This entire discussion, of course, relates to dischargeable debts.